-You’re ready to start your survey.
-You know what questions you want to ask.
-That’s a terrific start.
+You’re ready to start your survey and you know what questions you want to ask—that’s a terrific start.

 But, did you know that the way you ask your survey questions can affect your results?
 Did you know that you can change the outcome of your survey from a good, successful survey to a bad one by writing biased survey questions?